comp590-19s/comp590-19s.github.io/docs/guided-reading-questions.md

 Once logged in, from your home directory clone the repository whose URL you copied above:

+    cd ~
     git clone <paste the git@github.com... url>

 *Windows reminder, to paste in Git Bash you'll need to right click paste or press the Shift+Insert keys.*

+When you run the `git clone` command it is downloading the repository into a subdirectory.
+You will need to change your working directory to be the repository you just cloned:

+    cd 590-materials-<your-github-username>

 ### Add the Official Branch as the `upstream` Remote